sana-18/sana-18/README.md

 I'm passionate about transforming data into actionable insights through **Data Analytics**, **Machine Learning**, and **Business Intelligence**.

-My interests lie in solving business problems using data—from data collection and preparation to visualization, predictive analytics, and decision support.
+My interests lie in solving business problems using data, from collection and preparation to visualization, predictive analytics, and decision support.

 I'm currently building my expertise in: